close

 There's nothing worse than the frustration and discomfort associated with constipation and leading experts have spoken to Starts at 60 about what can cause it in over-60s and the most effective treatments.
 Source: Getty Images.

-There’s nothing worse than not being able to go to the bathroom and while poo isn’t a topic many people feel comfortable talking about, the truth is that everyone experiences constipation at one point or another.
-The condition leaves some people unable to go to the toilet at all, while others may experience pain and discomfort when they are able to pass stools, however there are effective ways to treat it.
+There’s nothing worse than not being able to go to the bathroom, and while poo isn’t a topic many people feel comfortable talking about, the truth is that everyone experiences constipation at one point or another.
+The condition leaves some people unable to go to the toilet at all, while others may experience pain and discomfort when they are able to pass stools – however there are effective ways to treat it.

-Constipation can impact people of all ages, but there’s an array of reasons why older adults may be at greater risk of developing it including certain medications, diet and lifestyle factors and pre-existing health conditions.
+Constipation can impact people of all ages, but there’s an array of reasons why older adults may be at greater risk of developing it, including certain medications, diet and lifestyle factors and pre-existing health conditions.
 Experts say it’s usually a combination of factors that work together to slow down bowel movement, then causing constipation.

-“Medication and lifestyle factors are large contributors to constipation in older adults, with many pain medications, anti-Parkinson’s drugs, antidepressants, antiemetic drugs, antihistamines, antihypertensive drugs and some chemotherapeutic agents causing constipation,” Dr Hannah Wardill, postdoctoral research fellow at the University of Adelaide, tells Starts at 60.
+“Medication and lifestyle factors are large contributors to constipation in older adults, with many pain medications, anti-Parkinson’s drugs, antidepressants, antiemetic drugs, antihistamines, antihypertensive drugs and some chemotherapeutic agents causing constipation,” Dr Hannah Wardill, postdoctoral research fellow at the University of Adelaide, told Starts at 60.
 “As we age, we tend to also eat less varied food – particularly if in a nursing home – with low fibre and highly processed food associated with higher rates of constipation.”

 “Soluble fibre allows more water to remain in the stool, making it softer and easier to pass,” Wardill explains.
 “Fibre also helps support a diverse and healthy microbiome [all of the genetic material within the collection of microorganisms in the gut] by providing a nutrient source for the bacteria that reside in our guts.”

-Specific foods that are high in fibre that may assist with constipation include pears, apples, berries, green vegetables, carrots, legumes, grains, nuts and seeds and should replace foods that are highly processed or high in fats and sugar.
+Specific foods that are high in fibre that may assist with constipation include pears, apples, berries, green vegetables, carrots, legumes, grains, nuts and seeds, and should replace foods that are highly processed or high in fats and sugar.

 “All the fruits and vegetables are the best place to start, but you’ve got all the lentils and chickpeas and people joke about beans and things like that in terms of flatulence but they’re going to help you be regular as well,” nutritionist Rick Hay explains.
 “I would put in there even herbal teas because they give you more fluid and they can end up helping as well.”

-Grapes and prune juice are also high in fibre and hydrating, while leafy green vegetables are high in magnesium – which can also help with bowel movements.
+Grapes and prune juice are also high in fibre and hydrating, while leafy green vegetables are high in magnesium, which can also help with bowel movements.

 “While the evidence for exercise doesn’t scream any sort of clear consensus, it’s certainly recommended in the management of constipation,” Wardill says.
 “I think the variability likely comes from the varied nature of constipation causes, and the fact that exercise contributes one of many parts of constipation aetiology.”